apache/beam/website/www/site/content/en/contribute/_index.md

 - Join an existing effort, it is a great way to contribute.
 For the most intensive efforts, check out the [roadmap](/roadmap/).

-Fnd a more exhaustive list on the [Beam developers' wiki]( https://cwiki.apache.org/confluence/display/BEAM/Apache+Beam)
+Find a more exhaustive list on the [Beam developers' wiki]( https://cwiki.apache.org/confluence/display/BEAM/Apache+Beam)

 ## Troubleshooting